 What is the ESEA League?

 The ESEA League is one of the biggest open tournament formats for CS:GO with divisions in North America, Europe, Australia, the Middle East, South Africa, Asia and Brazil.
 It has grown to be very popular due to its reliable, regular structure with three seasons of games per year.
-Many high level teams have worked their way through the ESEA League to get the ESL Pro League (which is qualified to by the MDL) and plenty of elite players got their first taste of competitive CS:GO in our lower divisions.
-Teams start in the Open division and depending on their playoff results are moved up to Intermediate, Main, Advanced or to the MDL which is the highest ESEA run division.
+Many high level teams have worked their way through the ESEA League to get the ESL Pro League (which is qualified to by Premier) and plenty of elite players got their first taste of competitive CS:GO in our lower divisions.
+Teams start in the Open division and depending on their playoff results are moved up to Intermediate, Main, Advanced or to the Premier which is the highest ESEA run division.